Gelasius of Nilopolis

-Gelasius of Nilopolis was an Egyptian Christian abbot who lived during the 5th century.
+Gelasius of Nilopolis (died c.
+5th century AD) was an Egyptian Christian abbot who lived during the 5th century.
+His feast day is on 31 December.
 He was one of the Desert Fathers and served as an abbot in Nilopolis during the mid-5th century.

 Gelasius was a strong supporter of Juvenal of Jerusalem and adhered to the Council of Chalcedon.

 Gelasius of Nilopolis is venerated as a saint in the Eastern Orthodox Church.
-His feast day is on 31 December.